 Now residing in Crewe, with his wife Amanda and their two sons Jase and Avery; Aaron enjoys, in his fee time, utilizing and preserving our natural resources while passing on that heritage to the next generation.
 While he may not wear the Marine corps uniform on a daily basis anymore, Aaron swore an oath to uphold and defend the Constitution of the United States of America, which is why he decided to run for his first term as a Council Member in 2016.
 Aaron was humbled to have been elected and looks forward to representing the citizens of the Town of Crewe.

-Phil Miskovic is currently serving his third term as councilman for the Town of Crewe, winning his first election in 2012.
-Phil is co-chairman of Crewe’s Economic Development Committee and member of the Volunteer Services Committee.
-Phil also serves as chairman of the Virginia Municipal League’s General Laws Policy Committee, and a member of VML’s Legislative Committee.
+Phil Miskovic is currently serving his fourth term as councilman for the Town of Crewe, winning his first election in 2012.
+Phil has served as chairman of Crewe’s Economic Development Committee and member of the Volunteer Services Committee.
+Phil has also served as chairman of the Virginia Municipal League’s General Laws Policy Committee, and is currently a member of VML’s Legislative Committee.
 Phil represented Crewe as a member of the Governor’s Rural Jobs Taskforce in 2013.

 While always politically-minded, Phil’s career in public service began with the 2009 election of Governor Bob McDonnell.
 During this campaign—the most successful in modern Virginia history—Phil served first as a volunteer, and then as a finance and political assistant.
 Following the governor’s election, Phil was appointed as a policy analyst for the Secretary of Public Safety, he provided operational support for oversight of Virginia’s eleven public safety agencies, totaling 22,000 employees and a $3 billion budget.
 Following the tragedy at Sandy Hook Elementary, Phil led and managed staff for the Governor’s Taskforce on School and Campus Safety, a major ten-month endeavor with over fifty appointed bipartisan stakeholders, resulting in dozens of legislative changes and over $10 million in budget reallocation statewide.